MAP monitoring explained

 If you live in the US and make a living as a manufacturer, a MAP policy concerning the retailers selling your products should be powered with a tool for tracking.
 Tools like these serve as a way to keep an eye on the competitors of the retailers - but can likewise be used by a manufacturer to track the prices of their retailers’ products.
 This is urgent because the agreements about standardized prices are not always followed.

 You can protect your brand and products by using a tool that gives you an overview of your retailers' price histories.
 You don’t have to be constantly browsing the internet to take action.
 Such a competitor monitoring tool automatically checks the products for you and keeps you updated.
 A complicated process made simple and less time-consuming through a software.
-Our solution at PriceShape both serves retailers as well as brands and also offers dynamic pricing features
+Our solution at PriceShape both serves retailers as well as brands and also offers dynamic pricing features.

 As MAP monitoring becomes more and more unfolded, retailers will most likely tend to change their prices to what is agreed if they know that their manufacturers are monitoring them, and then increase the price when they feel “safe” again.
 An automated solution can put this to a stop and ensure the given agreements between manufacturer and retailer are respected.